-Full disclosure: You will always get our honest opinion about a product.
-We will provide our perceived pros and cons candidly.
-However, you will never read a blog from us on which the sole purpose is to complain.
-We pride ourselves on our network of support, and wish to keep our focus on reciprocating just that.
-With that in mind, we invite you to continue to follow us with the knowledge that if we disapprove of a product on the market, you won’t be reading a review on it anytime soon!
+Full disclosure: You will always get my honest opinion about a product.
+I will provide my perceived pros and cons candidly.
+However, you will never read a blog from me on which the sole purpose is to complain.
+I pride myself on my network of support, and wish to keep my focus on reciprocating just that.
+With that in mind, I invite you to continue to follow me with the knowledge that if we disapprove of a product on the market, you won’t be reading a review on it anytime soon!
 Comprende? 😬

-Just like most experienced professionals, we have our “old reliable” products.
-We use them as our go-to’s, but also enjoy challenging them with new products.
-Most recently, Tara purchased Rust-oleum‘s Chalked in Linen White .
-Rust-Oleum is a highly attainable product for most (if not all) of our readers, so we felt it was necessary and fair to offer a review!
+Just like most experienced professionals, I have my “old reliable” products.
+I use them as our go-to’s, but also enjoy challenging them with new products.
+Most recently, I purchased Rust-oleum’s Chalked in Linen White .
+Rust-Oleum is a highly attainable product for most (if not all) of my readers, so I felt it was necessary and fair to offer a review!

 (This particular can was purchased on Amazon; it was packaged well, but it did arrive with a small dent in the can.
 This did not effect the condition or performance of the paint.)